cran/congressbr/README.md

 ## 🇧🇷 congressbr

 congressbr is a package for extracting data from the APIs of the Brazilian Federal Senate and Chamber of Deputies, respectively.
-We would like to include lower-level houses in future, if possible.

 ### Installation

-~~congressbr is on CRAN, and so can be installed with the following:~~ (currently under redevelopment ahead of a resubmit)
+congressbr is on CRAN, and so can be installed with the following:

 ``` r
 install.packages("congressbr")